kokonattuDream/AWSDevOpPipeLine/README.md

 “sudo service jenkins status”

-12. Go to <public DNS address>:8080 in any browser
+12. Go to public DNS address:8080 in any browser

 13. Copy the path in Jenkins page to find initial password